 You should rely only on the information contained or incorporated by reference in this prospectus and in any prospectus supplement.
 We have not authorized any person to provide any information or make any statement that differs from what is contained in this prospectus.
 If any person does make a statement that differs from what is in this prospectus, you should not rely on it.
 This prospectus is not an offer to sell, nor is it a solicitation of an offer to buy, these securities in any state in which the offer or sale is not permitted.
-The information in this prospectus is accurate as of its date, but the information may change after that date.
-You should not assume that the information in this prospectus is accurate as of any date after its date
+The information in this prospectus is accurate as of any date after its date.